twak/chordatlas/README.md

 3. run with `java -jar chordatlas-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

-it will write a file `.tweed_config` into your home directory; this is the only state it creates outside of the data folders. alpha "academic grad" software: use at your own risk...
+it will write a file `.tweed_config` into your home directory; this is the only state it creates outside of the data folders. code is alpha "academic grade": use at your own risk...

 ## data